 writeaccess enabled.
 See Connecting your GitHub Account or Importing a project by git URL for detailed setup instructions

 - A dbt project connected to a data platform

-- Set up a development environment and development credentials
+- A development environment and development credentials set up

 - The environment must be on dbt version 1.0 or higher